With the increasing popularity of plant-based eating, beans have likely made an appearance in your bowls and plates.

 - Place beans in large pot and cover with fresh water.

-- Bring water to a boil, then reduce heat and simmer for about 20 minutes, until they’re tender.
+- Bring water to a boil, then reduce heat and simmer.
+For beans soaked overnight, simmer for about 20 minutes.
+If cooking dry beans, simmer 1 to 2 hours until they’re tender.

 Peruvian beans are typically cooked with onions, garlic, aji amarillo paste, lard, and chunks of meat.
 Since their flavor is mild, they can absorb the flavor of other ingredients while retaining a creamy texture.

 For a simple and delicious recipe, check out Tacu Tacu (Peruvian beans and rice).

 Peruvian beans are a versatile and delicious food.
 Creamy in texture and mild in flavor, they’re often cooked with a variety of stronger flavorings and enjoyed as a stew, dip, paste, or side dish.

 As well, Peruvian beans offer many health benefits, including supporting heart health and satiety levels.
 They may affect your weight or body composition if eaten regularly within an overall healthy diet.

 Keep in mind that adding any one food to your diet won’t substantially alter your health.
 It’s important to enjoy Peruvian beans as part of a varied, well-balanced diet that includes foods you love and any foods important to your culture.

 Try this today: Curious to learn about more Peruvian foods?
 Check out 4 Benefits of Maca Root, a Peruvian plant grown in the Andes mountains.